Miguel Antonio Otero (born 1859): Politics

-While working as a banker, land broker, and livestock broke in Las Vegas, Otero began his career in politics.
-In a few years, he served as city clerk, probate clerk, county clerk, and recorder, and district court clerk.
+While working as a banker, land broker, and livestock broker in Las Vegas, Otero began his career in politics.
+In a few years, he served as clerk for the City of Las Vegas, probate clerk of San Miguel County, county clerk, and recorder, and district court clerk for the Fourth Judicial District.
 In 1892 he served as a delegate to the Republican National Convention and met Ohio Senator William McKinley.
 When McKinley was elected President in 1896, he appointed Otero governor of the Territory of New Mexico.
 Given Otero's youth (37 years), his meager statewide experience, and his lack of support from either political party, the appointment was somewhat of a surprise.
 The Otero name was well known in New Mexico, however, and initially he was supported by a wide range of constituencies.

 As New Mexico moved towards statehood, Otero survived struggles against a variety of political factions in his own party.
 After McKinley's assassination, he survived a particularly brutal battle with Thomas B. Catron to earn reappointment by President Theodore Roosevelt.
 In 1899, he chartered the first secondary school in Santa Fe, Santa Fe High School.
 The infighting eventually took its toll, and in 1906, Roosevelt replaced Otero after more than eight years in the governor's mansion.

 After leaving office, he returned to banking and mining before serving as state treasurer from 1909 to 1911.
 Otero attempted a comeback as governor in 1912, but failing to receive the Republican nomination and joined the Progressive Party.
 In later years he served on several commissions, including four years (1917 to 1921) as marshal of the Panama Canal.